© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bronze Age cairnfield and cup and ring marked stone 550m north west of Middleton Dean is a scheduled monument protected by Historic England under reference 1015640.
 View the official record →

-This Bronze Age cairnfield and cup and ring marked stone located 550 metres north west of Middleton Dean in Northumberland is a site of considerable archaeological interest representing ritual and funerary practices of the Bronze Age period.
+The Bronze Age cairnfield and cup and ring marked stone 550 metres north west of Middleton Dean is a prehistoric monument complex located in Northumberland, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015640.

 Bronze Age cairnfield and cup and ring marked stone 550m north west of Middleton Dean is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015640.